DanielMoscoso/100day_challenge/Readme.txt

 	-Snake game (continuation):
 		-The food for the snake is randomly generated on the screen.
 The food has its own module and belongs to a class.
+		-Every time the snake hits the food, it automatically changes location.
 ===============================================================================